LucaGhostX/MC-Neo-Generation/README.md

 ### Examples of Mods:
 - **Client-side Mods:**
+  - BetterF3
+  - CIT Resewn
+  - Sodium
-  - BetterF3, CIT Resewn, Sodium, Replay Mod.
+  - Replay Mod.
 - **Server-side Mods:**
+  - Advanced Backups
+  - Floodgate
-  - Advanced Backups, Floodgate, ViaVersion.
+  - ViaVersion.
 - **Performance & Optimization:**
+  - Dynamic FPS
+  - Lithium
-  - Dynamic FPS, Lithium, Krypton.
+  - Krypton.

 The mods use the **Fabric** loader and are compatible with Minecraft 1.21.